wobula/malloc/README.md

 #### Now let's add a little bit of complexity

 The memory for each of these slabs is divided into two subsequent sections, TINY and MEDIUM.
-Both of these sections are, themselves, a linked list.
-The structs for these two linked lists consist of two parts per node: a meta-data struct and the void *ptr to the users memory allocation.
+Both of these sections are, themselves, also linked lists.
+The structs for these two linked lists consist of two parts per node: a meta-data struct and the void ptr housing the user's requested memory.

-In other words, we have a head spinal column linked list that is, itself, the starting point for three other rib-cage linked lists: tiny, medium, and large.
+The metaphor I use when thinking about all of these data structures is that of the human spinal column.
+The head node of our linked list represents the top of the spine.
+Each successive call to malloc that involves creating a new slab of memory adds another vertebra to this spine.
+Each one of these vertebra contain--to continue the human anatomy metaphor--three seperate ribs.
+These ribs are where the user's specific void pointer are located

 #### So what happens when we call malloc?